davidolejniczak/BookManagementDatabase/README.md

 - Click the **Clear All Books** button to delete all books from the inventory.
 - **Warning**: This action cannot be undone.

+## Design decisions or challenges
+During development, I chose Flask as the web framework for its simplicity, which is ideal for a project like this.
+SQLite was selected as the database because it’s serverless, and easy to integrate with Flask, making it the perfect choice for this project.
+One challenge I faced was ensuring efficient database connections and properly handling validation, especially for the ISBN field.
+It took me a while to find a way but I used regular expressions to ensure only valid formats were accepted.
+For the front-end, I decided to use Bootstrap as it provides a clean, responsive design with minimal custom CSS.
+This really helped me as I do not have deep knowledge in front-end devoplement.